 In 2017, more than 28,000 people died as a result of synthetic opioids like tramadol.
 Many people who want to stop taking these drugs are unsure how to successfully detox from the substances for good.

 Although these statistics are sobering, thousands of people have already recovered from opioid dependence.
 One of the most common ways to recover from tramadol addiction is through the help of an addiction treatment program.
-At Addiction Campuses, we provide detox services as a part of our inpatient rehab programs.
+At Vertava Health, we provide detox services as a part of our inpatient rehab programs.

 Our detox programs employ compassionate medical teams who provide emotional support as well as medication-assisted treatment (MAT).
 Patients are supervised and supported throughout the detoxification process and are kept comfortable as their body clears itself of the drug.